-In general, roasters with inside dimensions of approximately 16 x 13 inches will hold a 25 lbs. bird.
-For example the All-Clad roaster set with turkey lifters and a roasting rack.
-Smaller birds, 15 lbs. and less fit nicely into a roasting pan that measures approximately 14 x 10 inches such as one of these made in France.
+In general, roasters with inside dimensions of approximately 16 x 13 inches will hold a 25 lbs. turkey.
+For example, the All-Clad roaster set with turkey lifters and a roasting rack.
+Smaller birds, 15 lbs. and less fit nicely into a roasting pan that measures approximately 14 x 10 inches.

 How big is the oven?

-Some roasters, especially the big ones for 25 pound roasts, don’t fit into all ovens.
-Check the interior dimensions of your oven so you get a roasting pan that works for your dinner and oven!
+Some roasters, especially the big ones for 25-pound roasts, don’t fit into all ovens.
+Measure the interior dimensions of your oven, so you get a roasting pan that works for your dinner and oven!

 What about roaster handles?